accelleran/helm-charts/charts/common/README.md

 1. The chart is not deploying (one of) the services (either because it's not part of the chart or because it's disabled).
 1. The hostname is empty (also after evaluating templated values)

-Their are two ways to handle this:
+There are two ways to handle this:

 1. The bootstrap configmap is created externally to the chart.
 1. The hostname is filled in.